Rent safe and private dog parks hosted by locals

 • Larger breeds in general — these dogs match a human pace more easily and need to cover more ground in order to feel tired out

-Some breeds that are known for being more laid back are:
+Some breeds that are known for a more laid-back nature include:

 • Toy dogs like Pugs, Pomeranians, Malteses, and Bichons